 - Some portals or real estate technology companies have limited integrations with video-hosting sites.
 To ensure your video can be added and promoted, upload it to a major site like YouTube or Vimeo.

 - Given the reduced opportunities for open houses in this time, consider running ads to promote your virtual tours and attract virtual “visitors”.
-HomeSpotter’s design and engineering teams are innovating at lightning speed to bring new virtual tour ads to the marketplace within the next week (by March 31st).
-We’ll be sure to update you when those ads are available.
+Need help?
+Check out the new virtual tour ad template and landing page from Boost by HomeSpotter.

 VIRTUAL PRIVATE SHOWINGS